You’ve booked you holiday but have you taken out insurance?

 - Remember – insurance is for the unexpected.
 Sure, make a claim for everything you are entitled to but don’t abuse the system, it just makes premiums more expensive for the rest of us.

-Disclosure: Covermore and World Nomads are our affiliate partners and do pay us a small commission if you take out a policy via our website.
+Disclosure: World Nomads, Covermore and Safety Wing are our affiliate partners and do pay us a small commission if you take out a policy via our website.
 However, we have used them, have been happy with them, would recommend them to friends and family and will use them again without hesitation.
-We would love to have your opinion on this subject, especially if you have had an experience with Covermore or World Nomads…GOOOD or BAD.
+We would love to have your opinion on this subject, especially if you have had an experience with World Nomads, Covermore or Safety Wing…GOOOD or BAD.
 So please leave a comment below.